Charleston, New Zealand

-Charleston is a village in the South Island of New Zealand located 30 km south of Westport.
+Charleston is a village in the South Island of New Zealand, located 30 km south of Westport on the west coast.
 It was founded as a goldmining town after a major goldrush in 1867, and is now an adventure tourist village noted for its extensive limestone caves and caving experiences.
 Guided tours of the nearby Metro Cave / Te Ananui Cave are operated out of Charleston and travel up the Waitakere / Nile River valley.